Cell Phone Fires and Cell Phone Charger Fires-Truth! & Unproven!

 unconscious, with a weak heartbeat and burnt fingers.

-He was rushed to the nearby hospital, but was pronounced
+He was rushed to the nearby hospital, but was pronounced dead on

 arrival.
 Cell phones are a very useful modern invention.
 However, we

 must be aware that it can also be an instrument of death

 NEVER use the cell phone while it is hooked to the electrical outlet!

 FORWARD THIS TO THE PEOPLE THAT MATTER IN YOUR LIFE,